aws-samples/step-functions-workflows-collection/sfn-datazone-update-metadata-cdk/typescript/README.md

     ```
     npx cdk deploy --parameters dataZoneDomainId=<value> --parameters dataZoneProjectId=<value>
     ```
-4. The lambda function in the step functions should already have the right permissions set.
+4. The lambda function in the step functions already have the right permissions set.
 Additionally, you need to add the newly created Lambda Role to your DataZone project user base.

 ## How it works